Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node.md

 * **Else**: Sets the node connection when no condition is met, allowing you to configure the next node to connect to.
 * **Else If**: Allows you to configure another set of criteria (Node, Context, or Value) to be met when the initial If condition is not satisfied.

+!!! note

+    A condition can be called a maximum of 10 times in an agent flow.
+Exceeding this limit will result in an error.

 ## Add and Configure a Condition Node

 Setting up a Condition node in an Agent Flow involves adding the node at the appropriate location in the flow and configuring various node properties, as explained below.